 Where can you find the supplies?

-You can find supplies for making your own kitchen labels at Amazon, craft stores like Hobby Lobby, Michael’s, etc. Any big box store would carry what you need, since these are basic items.
+You can find supplies for making your own kitchen labels at Amazon, craft stores like Hobby Lobby, Michael’s, etc.

 How to print off the labels?